ezsystems/ezpublish-kernel/Readme.md

 ##Contributing
 eZ Publish API is an fully open source, community-driven project.
 If you'd like to contribute, please read the Contributing Code part of the documentation which includes info on our Coding Standards.
 If you're submitting a pull request, please follow the ["How to contribute to eZ Publish using GIT"](http://share.ez.no/learn/ez-publish/how-to-contribute-to-ez-publish-using-git) article on the community portal.

+##Discussing/Exchanging##
+A dedicated forum has been set-up to discuss all PHP API-related topics : http://share.ez.no/forums/new-php-api

 ##Copyright and license
 <insert>